-Ellen’s latest video deals with her diagnosis, mental health, and her thoughts on the services available to girls with autism – and it’s hugely informative.
+Ellen Jones’s latest video deals with her autism diagnosis, her mental health, and her thoughts on the services available to autistic girls – and it’s hugely informative.

 Ellen’s experience isn’t unusual among autistic people.
 It’s all too common that autistic people are drawn into the healthcare system for other conditions that end up either overlapping with their autism or highlighting symptoms that they may have thought were part of their other condition(s), simply because they lacked the resources to explore that before.

-“I’m coming at it from the perspective of someone who didn’t know they were autistic for a number of years, and thus just learned to manage these things,” she says.
-She points out that this also raises a problem with diagnosing autistic girls (though she mentions that non-binary people and trans women also experience similar symptoms because of the othering they face in the healthcare system).
-It’s because they learn to manage that some go undiagnosed far into their adulthood.
+“I’m coming at it from the perspective of someone who didn’t know they were autistic for a number of years, and thus just learned to manage these things,” she adds.
+She points out that this also raises a problem with diagnosing autistic girls (though she mentions that non-binary people and trans women also experience similar things, because of the othering they face in the healthcare system): it’s because they learn to manage that some go undiagnosed far into their adulthood.

 She goes on to answer questions about her complaints regarding the healthcare system’s approach to autistic people, especially in terms of diagnosing and treating autistic people for other conditions and mental health issues, mentioning her own bipolar disorder and how she feels left out in the cold, scrabbling together whatever coping mechanisms she can.